Vertical integration: Historical and current examples

+Vertical integration in America

+Many major companies such as General Foods, Carnegie Steel Company, the Bell System, Apple, the U.S. entertainment studios, the U.S. meat industry, Ford Motor Company, CVS, and Amazon demonstrate vertical merging.
+Notably, the successful vertical integration of Standard Oil Company contributed to significant developments in US antitrust law in 1890, significantly limiting the vertical expansion of businesses.

+Food

 In 1924, Clarence Birdseye patented the "Birdseye Plate Froster" and established the General Seafood Corporation.
 In 1929, Birdseye's company and the patent were bought by Postum Cereals and Goldman Sachs Trading Corporation.
 It was later known as General Foods.
 They kept the Birdseye name, which was split into two words (Birds eye) for use as a trademark.
 Birdseye was paid $20 million for the patents and $2 million for the assets.

 Birds Eye was one of the pioneers in the frozen food industry.
-During these times, there was not a well-developed infrastructure to produce and sell frozen foods.
-Hence Birds Eye developed its own system by using vertical integration.
+In 1924, Clarence Birdseye patented the "Birdseye Plate Froster" and established the General Seafood Corporation.
+In 1929, Birdseye's company and the patent were bought by Postum Cereals and Goldman Sachs Trading Corporation.
+It was later known as General Foods.
 Members of the supply chain, such as farmers and small food retailers, could not afford the high cost of equipment, so Birdseye provided it to them.

-Until now, Birds Eye has faded slowly because they have fixed costs associated with vertical integration, such as property, plants, and equipment that cannot be reduced significantly when production needs decrease.
-The Birds Eye company used vertical integration to create a larger organization structure with more levels of command.
-This produced a slower information processing rate, with the side effect of making the company so slow that it could not react quickly.
-Birds Eye did not take advantage of the growth of supermarkets until ten years after the competition did.
-The already-developed infrastructure did not allow Birdseye to quickly react to market changes.
+Birds Eye has since seen the downsides of vertical integration, with fixed costs associated with vertical integration, such as property, plants, and equipment that cannot be reduced significantly when production needs decrease, and a larger organizational structure that cannot react quickly to market changes.

-Alibaba

-In order to increase profits and gain more market share, Alibaba, a China-based company, has implemented vertical integration deepening its company holdings to more than the e-commerce platform.
-Alibaba has built its leadership in the market by gradually acquiring complementary companies in a variety of industries including delivery and payments.
+Big tech

+Big Tech companies such as Alphabet and Amazon have been noted as examples of both vertically and horizontally integrated companies.

 Steel and oil

-One of the earliest, largest and most famous examples of vertical integration was the Carnegie Steel company.
-The company controlled not only the mills where the steel was made, but also the mines where the iron ore was extracted, the coal mines that supplied the coal, the ships that transported the iron ore and the railroads that transported the coal to the factory, the coke ovens where the coal was coked, etc. The company focused heavily on developing talent internally from the bottom up, rather than importing it from other companies.
+Carnegie Steel is an example of America's initial approach to vertical integration, with the business controlling not only the mills where steel was manufactured, but mines where coal and iron ore was extracted, shipping of the raw materials, the coke ovens where the coal was coked, and so on.
+The company focused heavily on developing talent internally from the bottom up, rather than importing it from other companies.
 Later, Carnegie established an institute of higher learning to teach the steel processes to the next generation.

-Oil companies, both multinational (such as ExxonMobil, Royal Dutch Shell, ConocoPhillips or BP) and national (e.g., Petronas) often adopt a vertically integrated structure, meaning that they are active along the entire supply chain from locating deposits, drilling and extracting crude oil, transporting it around the world, refining it into petroleum products such as petrol/gasoline, to distributing the fuel to company-owned retail stations, for sale to consumers.
-Standard Oil is a famous example of both horizontal and vertical integration, combining extraction, transport, refinement, wholesale distribution, and retail sales at company-owned gas stations.
+National oil companies (e.g., Petronas), often adopt a vertically integrated structure, meaning that they are active along the entire supply chain from locating deposits, drilling and extracting crude oil, transporting it around the world, refining it into petroleum products such as petrol/gasoline, and distributing the fuel to company-owned retail stations, for sale to consumers.
+Standard Oil combined extraction, transport, refinement, wholesale distribution, and retail sales at company-owned gas stations, with its vertical integration of the petroleum market bordering on monopoly.
+In 1980, Standard Oil controlled 88 percent of the refined oil flows in the United States.
+Consequently, the US Congress passed the Sherman Antitrust Act in 1890, which was enforced in Standard Oil Co. of New Jersey v.
+United States.